-(1) The TOE must be able to return to a safe and consistent state when the installation of a package or an applet fails or be cancelled (whatever the reasons).
-(2) Installing an applet must have no effect on the code and data of already installed applets.
+#.CARD-MANAGEMENT (1) The card manager (CM) shall control the access to card management functions such as the installation, update or deletion of applets.
+(2) The card manager shall implement the card issuer's policy on the card. #.INSTALL The TOE must be able to return to a safe and consistent state should the installation of a CAP file or an applet fail or be cancelled (whatever the reasons).
+Installing an applet must have no effect on the code and data of already installed applets.
 The installation procedure should not be used to bypass the TSFs.
 In short, it is an atomic operation, free of harmful effects on the state of the other applets.
-(3) The procedure of loading and installing a package shall ensure its integrity and authenticity.

-#.SID

-(1) Users and subjects of the TOE must be identified.
-(2) The identity of sensitive users and subjects associated with administrative and privileged roles must be particularly protected; this concerns the Java Card RE, the applets registered on the card, and especially the default applet and the currently selected applet (and all other active applets in Java Card System 2.2.x).
+(3) The procedure of loading and installing a CAP file shall ensure its integrity and authenticity.
+In case of Extended CAP files, installation of a CAP shall ensure installation of all the packages in the CAP file. #.SID (1) Users and subjects of the TOE must be identified.
+(2) The identity of sensitive users and subjects associated with administrative and privileged roles must be particularly protected; this concerns the Java Card RE, the applets registered on the card, and especially the default applet and the currently selected applet (and all other active applets in Java Card System 2.2).
 A change of identity, especially standing for an administrative role (like an applet impersonating the Java Card RE), is a severe violation of the Security Functional Requirements (SFR).
 Selection controls the access to any data exchange between the TOE and the CAD and therefore, must be protected as well.
-The loading of a package or any exchange of data through the APDU buffer (which can be accessed by any applet) can lead to disclosure of keys, application code or data, and so on.
+The loading of a CAP file or any exchange of data through the APDU buffer (which can be accessed by any applet) can lead to disclosure of keys, application code or data, and so on. #.OBJ-DELETION (1) Deallocation of objects should not introduce security holes in the form of references pointing to memory zones that are not longer in use, or have been reused for other purposes.

-#OBJ-DELETION

-(1) Deallocation of objects should not introduce security holes in the form of references pointing to memory zones that are not longer in use, or have been reused for other purposes.
 Deletion of collection of objects should not be maliciously used to circumvent the TSFs.
 (2) Erasure, if deemed successful, shall ensure that the deleted class instance is no longer accessible.